-Start by evaluating your biggest business challenges and decide where you need help most.
+Start by evaluating your biggest business challenges and decide where you need the most help.
 Do your sales reps spend too much of their time looking for materials and answers to questions?
 You may want to look into a platform with a strong knowledge management component.
 Are your reps struggling with giving demos online?
 Then a communications platform may be what you’re looking for.
 By understanding what the biggest pain points are for your business, you can start to cut through the sales enablement clutter.

 What’s working with your current solutions?

 Before you start to look at new vendors, it’s important to analyze the existing tools your team is already using.
 Where do they fall short?
 What can’t you live without?
 Are people using the solutions?
 Why or why not?
-Why are they successful or failing?
+Why are they succeeding or failing?
 Once you’ve done this internal analysis, it’s time to start considering new or replacement technologies.

 What is your plan for evaluating options?

-Is everyone onboard?
+Is everyone on board?

-The bottom line to strategically implementing sales enablement within your company is: understand the landscape, have a game plan, evaluate your options, and hold your team accountable for success.
+The bottom line to strategically implementing sales enablement solutions within your company is: understand the landscape, have a game plan, evaluate your options, and hold your team accountable for success.
 Do these things, and you should have a strong solution to help drive your future growth.